Rebound (game show): Second Fast Cash

 The three remaining contestants play five more Fast Cash questions for up to £1,000 each.
 The time limit was 10 seconds in Series 1, and 7 seconds in Series 2.

 Stop the Bar

 The contestants, standing at one end of the stage, each have their own bar.
-The high scorer's bar is placed at the opposite end, while those of the other contestants are placed closer: three seconds for the middle scorer, six seconds for the low scorer (reduced respectively to four and two seconds in Season 2).
+The high scorer's bar is placed at the opposite end, while those of the other contestants are placed closer: three seconds for the middle scorer, six seconds for the low scorer (reduced respectively to two and four seconds in Season 2).
 The host reads three answer choices, then reveals a question as the bars start to move toward the contestants.
 Locking in an answer stops that contestant's bar; if it is incorrect, the bar moves three seconds closer.
 A contestant is eliminated with no winnings as soon as their bar reaches them, and the last one standing advances to the final to play for the total accumulated by all three.